 Student Support Services: Provides a variety of success and enrichment services to students who are the first in their family to attend college, meet federal income guidelines or have a federally recognized disability.

-Work and Learn: Assists student parents receiving KTAP obtain a GED, locate work study opportunities, and transition into college.
+Ready to Work: Assists student parents receiving KTAP obtain a GED, locate work study opportunities, and transition into college.